 Console Client #

-commands can save and manage remote server connection options by a login
+The amelie login and amelie logout commands can save and manage remote server connection options by a login.

 amelie [login] [options]